symsoft/ecc-api-guide/block_unblock.md

 ### Block - Unblock

-How to block and unblock a Subscriber.
+How to block and unblock a Subscription.

 Text and example.